tomtom92/homework1/README.md

 - 'e' : age
 - 'c' : course

-Secondly, Talkerhw1.cpp sends all informations to listenerhw1.cpp.
+Secondly, Talkerhw1.cpp sends all informations to listenerhw.cpp.

 Finaly, Listenerhw1.cpp listens the two nodes and it prints the information that was choosen.